farmera/sare_grant/study_results_balloons.md

 process we used an open source software known as [Fiji](https://fiji.sc/).
 Fiji is an image processing package which bundles an incredible variety of plugins to facilitate scientific image analysis.

-To determine the height of a flight using a kite we carefully measured and marked the kite's flight line.
+To determine the height of a flight we carefully measured and marked the kite's flight line.
 This set of captures was taken at a height of 150ft.
 Maintaining a steady altitude like this with a kite can be a challenge when the wind is variable.